microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/OwnershipReader/Documentation/OwnershipReader.md

 ```
 To retrieve these jobs we would need to aggregate these two individual source type.
 Therefore the job definition would look like:
 ```
-In this example the function will retrieve all those jobs where their query has an individual source "securityGroup" and "CustomType1", once it has done that it will aggregate both results in a single one.
+In this example the function will retrieve all those jobs where their query has an individual source "GroupMembership" and "CustomType1", once it has done that it will aggregate both results in a single one.

 [
     {
         "type": "GroupOwnership",
         "source":
         [
-            "SecurityGroup"
+            "GroupMembership"
         ]
     },
     {